-- Response to USFDA CRL progressed during 2022 and was submitted on 30 March 2023.
-USFDA six-month review to follow. - USFDA application to market and distribute TechnegasTM in the United States is on track for final decision in 2023 with a rapid roll out of TechnegasTM in the US thereafter. - Preparation for US commercialisation, including personnel training and inventory build, is well advanced and continuing. - Strong support for Technegas[TM] continues to be expressed from frontline US healthcare workers and clinicians based on superior clinical outcomes, operational efficiencies and an unprecedented safety profile. - Continuation of pilot clinical trials targeting new applications for TechnegasTM in chronic respiratory disease states and long-COVID-19, COPD, asthma and lung cancer. - Technegas[TM] procedures continue to rebound following the impact from COVID-19 to pre-pandemic levels. - The appointments of Mr. Kevin Barrow and Professor Gregory King, as Non-Executive Directors of Cyclopharm significantly enhances the skill-set of the Board and positions the Company for the next phase of growth.
+- Cyclopharm is on track to finalise and submit its reply to the USFDA Complete Response Letter (CLR) in coming weeks, followed by a six-month formal submission review. - USFDA application to market and distribute Technegas[TM] in the United States is on track for final decision in 2023 with a rapid roll out of Technegas[TM] in the US thereafter. - Preparation for US commercialisation, including personnel training and inventory build, is well advanced and continuing. - Strong support for TechnegasTM continues to be expressed from frontline US healthcare workers and clinicians based on superior clinical outcomes, operational efficiencies and an unprecedented safety profile. - Continuation of pilot clinical trials targeting new applications for TechnegasTM in chronic respiratory disease states and long-COVID-19, COPD, asthma and lung cancer. - Technegas[TM] procedures continue to rebound following the impact from COVID-19 to prepandemic levels. - The appointments of Mr. Kevin Barrow and Professor Gregory King, as Non-Executive Directors of Cyclopharm significantly enhances the skillset of the Board and positions the Company for the next phase of growth.